cilium/tetragon/docs/content/en/docs/contribution-guide/_index.md

 ## All contributions are welcome

-While this document focuses on the technical details of how to submit patches to the Tetragon project, we want to value all kinds of contributions.
+While this document focuses on the technical details of how to submit patches to the Tetragon project, we value all kinds of contributions.

 For example, actions that can greatly improve Tetragon and contribute to its success could be: